-From ‘E.T.’ to ‘Interstellar,’ these are the best movie soundtracks of all time
+From ‘E.T.’ to ‘Baby Driver,’ these are the best movie soundtracks of all time

 There is a distinct tinge of the old world in the warbly trumpet and string tones composed by Nino Rota for the Godfather score — a group of melancholy compositions with an eye firmly planted on classic Italy.
 Beautiful accordion-driven waltzes meet jazzy swing music, with all the songs woven together by dark and somber orchestral music.

-Christopher Nolan’s Batman Trilogy — James Newton Howard and Hans Zimmer
+Christopher Nolan’s Batman trilogy — James Newton Howard and Hans Zimmer

 Co-composers Hans Zimmer and James Newton Howard did well to avoid superhero tropes in their score for Christopher Nolan’s dark Batman trilogy, going so far as to hold back introducing a main theme until almost the end of the first film.
 Instead, the pair used deep drum, synthesizer, and brass tones, creating a Batman franchise that felt more primal than anything before it.
 Holding off till nearly the last moment makes the theme all the more dramatic when it finally does arrive.

-Back to the Future Trilogy — Alan Silvestri
+Back to the Future trilogy — Alan Silvestri

-There’s a playful and mysterious nature to the sounds of the Back to the Future trilogy, with composer Alan Silvestry using shimmery harp and percussion tones for fun-loving moments, as well as deep horn cues to for fast-paced intensity.
+There’s a playful and mysterious nature to the sounds of the Back to the Future trilogy, with composer Alan Silvestri using shimmery harp and percussion tones for fun-loving moments, as well as deep horn cues for fast-paced intensity.
 Like many others on this list, recurring melodic themes play a huge role in drawing your ear, with the main theme typically appearing in a cloud of brass and strings.
 And while the orchestral numbers are fantastic, we can’t leave out Huey Lewis here, who pumped out some of his catchiest ’80s hits for the original film.
 That’s the power of love, folks.

 Harry Potter and the Sorcerer’s Stone — John Williams

-The spirit of the wizarding world is perfectly captured by John Williams on Hedwig’s Theme, a mysterious keyboard driven ballad that appears throughout the first Harry Potter film.
-In general, Williams shows off his more intimate side on this score, with many quick-paced horn and string lines underlying the longer, more melodic elements of the music.
+The spirit of the wizarding world is perfectly captured by John Williams on Hedwig’s Theme, a mysterious keyboard-driven ballad that appears throughout the first Harry Potter film.
+In general, Williams shows off his intimate side on this score, with many quick-paced horn and string lines underlying the longer, more melodic elements of the music.

 Jaws — John Williams